ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

 {: #deployment-guidance}

-Review the key steps for setting up the Oracle database and Data Guard in IBM Power Systems Virtual Server.
+Review the key steps for setting up the Oracle Database and Data Guard in IBM Power Systems Virtual Server.

 - Ensure that you have a proper connection that is established between your on-premises data center to IBM Power Systems virtual Server regions.
 - [Validate network connectivity](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams)